w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 In any case none emit light themselves.
 Things and beings do.
 Words bend it and slice it.
 Negative spaces emerge: distinctions.
 It's hard to see the lines, though.
 It's dark and the light flickers.

-One has the feeling there's an elephant in here.
-But it's uneven and slippery and parts of it are prickly.
-It's a bit like ironing a stubborn shirt: one can only get the kinks out of one or two strips of fabric at once.
-The wrinkles don't disappear.
-They just show up somewhere else.

 ---

 [^1]: Nietzsche, Friedrich. *On Truth and Lie in an Extra-Moral Sense.* 1873.